|

 was originally intended that Ivan Petroff should become a lawyer and

-initially he carried out his father's wishes.
-Petroff studied law
+initially he carried out his father's wish.
+Petroff studied law in

-in Vienna.
-Eventually however, he persuaded his parent to allow him
+Vienna.
+At one time however, he persuaded his parents to allow him

-to visit Naples for three months under the pretext of taking a course
+to travel to Naples under the pretext of taking a 3-month course in

-in Italian law.
-While there he met the great Neapolitan tenor Fernando
+Italian law.
+While there he met with the great Neapolitan tenor Fernando

-De Lucia had sung in the premiere of Mascagni's Amico Fritz (1891)
+Fernando de Lucia had sung in the premiere of Mascagni's Amico Fritz

-in London.
+(Leoncavallo) in London.
 He was a man of the belcanto.
-His most famous pupils were
+His most famous

-Gianna Pederzini and Enzo de Muro.
-But as he was most impressed with
+pupils were Gianna Pederzini and Enzo de Muro.
+But as he was most

-the baritone voice of 19 year old Petroff and with his eagerness to
+impressed with the baritone voice of 19 year old Petroff and with

-of study was certainly most significant for Petroff's development.
+short period of study was certainly most significant for Petroff's

-When it was time for him to return to Vienna, Petroff first traveled
+development.
+When it was time for him to return to Vienna, Petroff

 |